Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 What changes to the Dashboard can I expect in the coming years?

 The State Board of Education (SBE) approved a process to review progress on implementing the accountability system annually.
-State and local indicators under consideration for revisions are proposed at the March SBE meeting.
-This provides an opportunity to make changes or include additional indicators or data elements in the future.
+Revisions to the state and local indicators are proposed at the March SBE meetings.